Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 agreements, voluntary no contact orders, and other voluntary agreed upon boundaries

-expectations.
+and expectations.
 Informal resolution may be pursued only after a complaint is received

-resolution.
-Agreement to engage in informal resolution may be withdrawn any time prior
+agree to an informal resolution.
+Agreement to engage in informal resolution may be

 agreeing to a resolution.

-“Investigator” The person designated by the Title IX Coordinator and/or Equity Administrator
+“Investigator” The person designated by the Title IX Coordinator and/or Equity Administrator responsible for gathering facts and data related to the case.

-A mandated reporter is one who either has authority to institute corrective measures
+A mandated reporter is one who either has authority to institute corrective measures on behalf of the university, or has responsibility for administrative leadership, teaching, or advising in theuniversity’s programs or activities.

-*Does not apply to an employee who may be a complainant (i.e. not required to self-report),
+*Does not apply to temporary employees or student employees.
+This policy does not apply to an employee who may be a complainant (i.e. not required to self-report), or Confidential Employees as defined by this policy.

 “Party” means a complainant or respondent.